-(8) The maximum MW amount of capacity from Resources providing FRRS-Up is limited to 65 MW.
-ERCOT may reduce this limit if it believes that this amount will have a negative impact on reliability or if this limit would require additional Regulation Service to be deployed.

-(9) The maximum MW amount of capacity from Resources providing FRRS-Down is limited to 35 MW.
-ERCOT may reduce this limit if it believes that this amount will have a negative impact on reliability or if this limit would require additional Regulation Service to be deployed.

-(10) Resources can only provide FRRS-Up or FRRS-Down if awarded Regulation Service in the Day-Ahead Market (DAM) for that particular Resource, up to the awarded quantity.

 3.17.1 Regulation Service

 (1) Regulation Up Service (Reg-Up) is a service that provides capacity that can respond to signals from ERCOT within five seconds to respond to changes from scheduled system frequency.
 The amount of Reg-Up capacity is the amount of capacity available from a Resource that may be called on to change output as necessary to maintain proper system frequency.
 A Generation Resource providing Reg-Up must be able to increase energy output when deployed and decrease energy output when recalled.
 A Load Resource providing Reg-Up must be able to decrease Load when deployed and increase Load when recalled.
-Fast Responding Regulation Up Service (FRRS-Up) is a subset of Reg-Up Service in which the participating Resource provides Reg-Up capacity to ERCOT within 60 cycles of either its receipt of an ERCOT Dispatch Instruction or the detection of a trigger frequency independent of an ERCOT Dispatch Instruction.
 ERCOT dispatches Reg-Up by a Load Frequency Control (LFC) signal.
-The LFC signal for FRRS-Up is separate from the LFC signal for other Reg-Up.

 (2) Regulation Down Service (Reg-Down) is a service that provides capacity that can respond to signals from ERCOT within five seconds to respond to changes from scheduled system frequency.
 The amount of Reg-Down capacity is the amount of capacity available from a Resource that may be called on to change output as necessary to maintain proper system frequency.
 A Generation Resource providing Reg-Down must be able to decrease energy output when deployed and increase energy output when recalled.
 A Load Resource providing Reg-Down must be able to increase Load when deployed and decrease Load when recalled.
-Fast Responding Regulation Down Service (FRRS-Down) is a subset of Reg-Down Service in which a participating Resource provides Reg-Down capacity to ERCOT within 60 cycles of either its receipt of an ERCOT Dispatch Instruction or the detection of a trigger frequency independent of an ERCOT Dispatch Instruction.
 ERCOT dispatches Reg-Down by an LFC signal.
-The LFC signal for FRRS-Down is separate from the LFC signal for other Reg-Down.

 3.18 Resource Limits in Providing Ancillary Service

-(1) For both Generation Resources and Load Resources the High Sustained Limit (HSL) must be greater than or equal to the Low Sustained Limit (LSL) and the sum of the Resource-specific designation of capacity to provide Responsive Reserve (RRS), Regulation Up (Reg-Up), Regulation Down (Reg-Down), and Non-Spinning Reserve (Non-Spin).
+(1) For both Generation Resources and Load Resources the High Sustained Limit (HSL) must be greater than or equal to the Low Sustained Limit (LSL) and the sum of the Resource-specific awards for Responsive Reserve (RRS), Regulation Up (Reg-Up), Regulation Down (Reg-Down), and Non-Spinning Reserve (Non-Spin).